LukeGrahamLandry/franca/devlog.md

+## (Apr 14)

+- jitted wuffs_drop_in__stb__load1 is calling a null function pointer. ok wuffs_base__image_decoder__set_quirk does a weird vtable lookup thing.
+- oh, maybe that makes sense. it's a function pointer in memory, and normally when jitting franca code, you'd only be able to produce that situation by writing an address from comptime code so the compiler would already have made a shim for you or you wouldn't have the address, but with the c compiler, you can get to emit_data with a relocation to something that hasn't been compiled yet, but we do always push_fixup.
+- ok i think the path is, it's only reachable through the data relocation, it gets added to EmitIr.pending, then those go to create_jit_shim, but that doesn't do the fixups, because franca code won't need it. so then you never call through the shim and it never notices it needs to be compiled.
+- so if im right, then adding to mutual_callees in the loop over pending in shallow_jit_func should fix it? yeah, now it gets to do_jit_fixups, and i just have to take out the part where i clear them if got_indirection_instead_of_patches, because now you do in fact need the data patches, and that makes it work on jit. but, taking out that clear of the patches breaks aot, things don't end up in baked.functions anymore.
+- so the problem there is that for normal jitting franca, the address you'd put in memory would be a shim, and create_jit_shim records that address if TookPointerValue, but now that we want to patch over that as soon as the real address is ready, the one we try to lookup when baking will be different, so that's fixed by just recording the real address after emit_ir.
+- which actually that's much better anyway maybe, because now jitted code calling through a vtable doesn't need to take a super slow detour through the compiler every single call. so i probably do want to keep it this way even if import_c didn't need it.
+- yikes. that wasm pretty convoluted. it would be nice if i could design this to be less of an error prone infinite nightmare.

 ## (Apr 13)

 - new system where you always compile into a different module and copy over was a lot easier.